 5. Waumini SACCO

 Waumini is a SACCO founded by the Catholic Church for members of the congregation.
 The SACCO gives loans of up to three times the member’s savings.
-The loan is repaid within a period of five years at an interest rate of 12.5% per anum.
+The loan is repaid within five years at an interest rate of 12.5% per anum.